 The great thing about IoT generated data is that it contains a high level of trust, as it’s real-time data generated in the moment of action by actual people.
 The companies that successfully deploy mass market IoT offerings will be the ones that hit the bullseye, as they can understand what’s relevant and desirable from a customer perspective.

-2. Empower your stakeholders with IoT data via your MDM platform
+2. Empower your stakeholders with IoT data via your master data management platform

 There are multiple ways to leverage the effects of IoT initiatives, as multiple stakeholders across the enterprise play various roles.
 By applying the ‘Multi-sided platform’ strategy, it’s possible to identify the value-adding elements, which can inform the CIO where to make changes to the ‘Systems of Differentiation’ and ‘Systems of Innovation’, unfolding the great innovative ideas in an IoT context.

 This data goldmine can be the silver bullet, as trusted IoT information managed in your master data management solution is then shared throughout your organization’s information supply chain.
 The ability these disparate systems hold in harnessing the IoT data will become a game changer for organizations who have the guts to take on an IoT initiave.
 If companies can embed this innovation into the DNA of their employees, they will be able to watch both their customers and relevant stakeholders benefit from the data-driven changes ahead.

 3. Secure IoT Data Governance and connect your IoT initiatives to become proactive